Citywide Curbside Cleanup

-- Volunteer assistance may be available for seniors or people with disabilities.
-Call Human Services at least 2 weeks prior to your pick-up date at 952-563-4636 for more information.
+Volunteer assistance may be available for seniors or people with disabilities.
+Call Community Outreach and Engagement at least 2 weeks prior to your pick-up date at 952-563-8733 (NEW PHONE NUMBER) for more information.

 - Curbside Cleanup is for Bloomington residents ONLY.
-Excess materials could will you more money!
+Excess materials could cost you more money!

 Do you have any items that are still usable?
 Instead of sending these items to a landfill, please consider donating them so someone else can use them.
 Click here for a list of organizations that accept donations of reusable items.

 Usable items are items you would feel comfortable giving to a friend or family member.
 These items are quality gently used and new items, fully-functioning, and free of rips, stains and pet hair.

 If your item needs repair, consider mending it.
 Attend Fix-It Clinics by repairing your items; it could prevent your items from going into the landfill!

 When scavengers cut lines in refrigerators and air conditioners to steal the copper, Freon or Chlorofluorocarbons (CFCs) are released into the air and accelerate the depletion of ozone.
 Therefore, please do not set out such appliances until the morning of your collection day.